MVS-sysgen/sysgen/README.md

 ## Changes From Jay Moseley Sysgen

 * Edited `create.dasd.sh`: removed read to ask for compression.
 Always compress now.
-* Edited `condcode.rexx`: returns non-zero if any jobs have a return code greater than 0004.
-Can now be used in scripts.
+* Edited `condcode.rexx`: returns non-zero if any jobs have a return code greater than the third argument (defaults to 0004).
 * Edited `sysgen01.jcl`, `smp1.cnf`, `smp2.cnf`, and `sysgen.cnf` to change 3215 console to 3215-C for automation
 * Added `SYSGEN` alias to `UCPUB001` for software installs in `jcl/mvs01.jcl`
 * Modified `jcl/sysgen05.jcl` changing `,DYNAMNBR=20` to `,DYNAMNBR=64`